Get moving and stay Healthy

 Those busy with work and school, two-career couples, single parents—really, whoever you are, people from all walks of life find it difficult to get enough exercise.
-But research shows that all Americans need physical activity for good health.
+But research shows that all need physical activity for good health.

 Regular physical activity improves your overall health and fitness.
 It can help reduce high blood pressure, high blood cholesterol and other risk factors for disease.
 That means physical activity can play a role in preventing many diseases, including heart disease, stroke, some cancers, type 2 diabetes, osteoporosis and depression.